AdsophicSolutions/AppBlocks.Autofac.Examples/src/RestAPI/README.md

 Defines the weather service interface with a single method `GetWeatherForecasts`

 ### WeatherService.cs
-Implementation for IWeatherService attributed with AppBlocksService attribute.
+Implementation for `IWeatherService` attributed with `AppBlocksService` attribute.
 This attribute informs the AppBlocks.Autofac framework to register the class as a Autofac container service.
 The AppBlocksService attribute without any parameters will default to registering the service as an implementation of the IService interface.
-Meaning that an instance of this class is provided when [Dependency](https://en.wikipedia.org/wiki/Dependency_injection) for the IWeather is defined.
+Meaning that an instance of this class is provided when [Dependency](https://en.wikipedia.org/wiki/Dependency_injection) for the `IWeatherService` is defined.

 ### WeatherForecaseController.cs
 This class is generated when the project is created.
-We modify the default implementation by modifying the constructor to include `IWeatherService` parameter.
+We modify the default implementation by updating the constructor to include `IWeatherService` parameter.
 When the controller is created it is injected with an implementation of this interface.
 The `Get` method is modified to call the `GetWeatherForecasts` on the interface implementation.

 ### log4net.config
-Logging configuration has been modified for this project to use a `FileAppender` instead of the `ConsoleAppender` used in other projects.
+Logging configuration has been modified for this project to use a `FileAppender` instead of the `ConsoleAppender`.